Nlytn/AppSec-Writeups/OverTheWire/Natas6.md

 To explain the methodology here, we are trying to log into the app using only the admin username.
 This assumes: 1) there is a username titled "admin" (while we cannot be sure, this is a safe bet to start with), and 2) There is no input sanitization, which allows us to skip the password altogether.

-So when we input 'admin--, the server processes the query as SELECT * FROM members WHERE username = 'admin'-- AND password = 'password'.
+So when we input 'admin--, the server processes the query

+    SELECT * FROM members WHERE username = 'admin'-- AND password = 'password'.

 Notice the -- before "AND password..."
 The "--" is a comment to remove the rest of the query; the quote at the end of admin closes the query.
-So in reality, what we are telling the server is "SELECT * FROM members WHERE username = admin".
+So in reality, what we are telling the server is

+    "SELECT * FROM members WHERE username = admin".

 I'm sure you can determine why it would really not be a good idea to let just anyone log in with an admin account.
 But alas, this is not the real world (thankfully), so there is a chance it will work here.
 (Don't tell anyone, but sometimes there is a chance this works in the real world too.
 Shhhhh!)

 So let's try this here; it's worth a shot, right?